gdsbook/book/notebooks/02_geospatial_computational_environment.md

 ### Python and Open Source Packages

-#### Python

 The main component of this book relies on the Python programming language.
 Python is a high- level programming language used widely in (data) science.
-From satellites controlled by NASA[^nasa] to courses in economics by Nobel Prize-winning professors, Python is a fundamental component of modern day science.[^quantecon]
+From satellites controlled by NASA[^nasa] to courses in economics by Nobel Prize-winning professors[^quantecon], Python is a fundamental component of "consensus" data science {cite}`donoho201750`.
 This book uses Python because it is a good language for beginners and high-performance science alike.
-For this reason, it has emerged as one of the main and most solid options for Data Science {cite}`te_python`.
+For this reason, it has emerged as one of the main options for Data Science {cite}`te_python`.
 Python is widely used for data processing and analysis both in academia and in industry.
 There is a vibrant and growing scientific community (through the Scientific Python library `scipy` and the PyData organization), working in